cis-ds/course-site/content/talk/project-management/index.markdown

 ---
-title: "A deep dive into R Markdown"
+title: "Project management"
 date: 2019-05-01T13:30:00
 publishDate: 2019-03-01T13:30:00
-draft: true
+draft: false
 type: "talk"

-alias: ["/cm010.html"]

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.